A Lensing-Band Approach to Spacetime Constraints: Theoretical constraints on the KRZ parameters

 In the following, we collect the implied theoretical bounds on the parameter sets which we investigate in the present work.
 We implement these theoretical constraints as priors in the Bayesian analysis presented in the main text, and rule out the respective spacetimes before applying any lensing-band constraints.

 Let us now focus on the explicit bounds obtained when identifying $A_\text{KRZ}\equiv a$ (but keeping $A=J/M$ independent) as in the main text.
-From the form of the metric in~\cref{eq:our-KRZ-truncation} (or even in the more general form in ~\cref{eq:our-KRZ-truncation-before-identification}) and the Killing-horizon condition in \cref{eq:Killing-condition}, we find that Killing horizons occur whenever
+From the form of the metric in Eq.~\ref{eq:our-KRZ-truncation} (or even in the more general form in Eq.~\ref{eq:our-KRZ-truncation-before-identification}) and the Killing-horizon condition in Eq.~\ref{eq:Killing-condition}, we find that Killing horizons occur whenever

 Hence, the (Killing) horizon condition (i) is fulfilled whenever the largest real-valued root $r=r_{+}$ of the above equation remains inside of the horizon, i.e., $r_{+}\leqslant r_{0}$.
 (Note that $r=r_{0}$ itself always remains a root, i.e., a Killing horizon.)